iPad 102 Case 20192020 iPad 7th8th Generation Case with Pencil Holder Kickstand Hand Strap and Shoulder Strap Case for iPad 102 inch. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
 Designed exclusively for the iPad 7th Generation 10.2' 2019model for A2197/A2198/A2199/A2200.
-If you want with no pencil holder 10.2 case, please search on our store FEATURES: Built-in Kickstand is 360 degree rotating, you can adjust your New iPad to whatever angle you want, perfect for watching videos and chatting; Built-in elastic Pencil Holder makes it easy to pull out and store your Apple pencil store your Apple Pencil Adjustable velcor hand strap allows big hand and small hand, perfect for kids and adults.
+If you want with no pencil holder 10.2 case but with screen protector, please search on our store FEATURES: Built-in Kickstand is 360 degree rotating, you can adjust your New iPad to whatever angle you want, perfect for watching videos and chatting; Built-in elastic Pencil Holder makes it easy to pull out and store your Apple pencil store your Apple Pencil Adjustable velcor hand strap allows big hand and small hand, perfect for kids and adults.
 Adjustable and detachable Shoulder belt is very convenience, safe and fashion you can carry tablet with should belt wherever you want and even Full Body Protection-With 3 layers design silicone outer frame and 2 pieces Combination of hard reinforced inner shell, this ipad case is shockproof and help protector your ipad.
 Perfect for adults and kids.
-High Protective Rugged Case
+Hig